nilsleifeld/.dotfiles/README.md

 ## Good to know

+In this section I will show you some problems that I have encountered and how I have solved them.

 ### Enable tap to click in i3 WM

 When switching from Gnome or KDE to using i3 tiling window manager on a laptop, you might be frustrated to discover that tap-to-click on your touchpad no longer functions.
 This is how to re-enable tap-to-click in i3 by properly using X11 configuration.